If you’re new to digital cameras, understanding the variety of focusing settings can be difficult.

 Understanding your situation and the best setting to accompany it will be a massive strength in controlling your camera and making sure your subject stays in focus.

 Autofocus for Video

-In the above-mentioned focus modes, not all were applicable to video.
+In the focus mentioned above modes, not all applied to video.

 I’ve found that the Zone is best if you need to move quickly.
 You can then set the focus area depending on your framing.

-If you are recording a person, Dynamic focus modes that can track subjects are very helpful.
-It is common for cameras to struggle sometimes though, and there most likely will be moments the camera has to search to find the subject.
+If you are recording a person, Dynamic focus modes that can track subjects are beneficial.
+It is common for cameras to struggle sometimes, though, and there most likely will be moments when the camera has to search to find the subject.

-It is also very important to set your autofocus drive speed.
+It is also crucial to set your autofocus drive speed.
 Found under settings, adjusting the drive speed changes how quickly your camera will rack focus.